MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli.md

 Deployment) of a Power Pages site configuration.
 You can now check in the website configuration to source control and move the website configuration to any environment using Microsoft Power Platform CLI.

 > [!NOTE]
-> This feature is generally available starting with Power Platform CLI version 1.9.8.
+> - This feature is generally available starting with Power Platform CLI version 1.9.8.
 To learn about installing the latest version, see [Install Microsoft Power Platform CLI](/power-platform/developer/cli/introduction).
+> - With pac cli version 1.27, the `pac paportal` command was changed to `pac powerpages`. `paportal` continues to work, but we recommend using `powerpages` going forward.
+This article will soon be updated to use `powerpages` instead of `paportal`.

 ### Why use Microsoft Power Platform CLI for website development?